 The Evolution of FenestraPro

 When we were in practice pre-2012, the types of building analysis software available were complicated and required inputs determined by engineers, making it challenging to run analysis seamlessly as part of a design project.
 Inputs such as boiler specifications, HVAC system details, and more were not included in the overall design proposition by engineers until much later in the process, effectively creating a barrier for architects.

 Specialist engineers had to be engaged to analyze the buildings’ performance and convince clients that certain decisions may cost more in the short term but are more sustainable and cost effective in the long-term – on small to mid-sized projects this never happened.
 Furthermore, it was clear at the time that there was a gap in how architects understood the impact of using different materials and components.

-As the requirement for more sustainable “passive” design grew it became evident that the AEC industry lacked software functionality that simplified analysis and provided visibility of crucial building performance data that supported the design of more energy efficient buildings.
+As the requirement for more sustainable “passive” design grew, it became evident that the AEC industry lacked software that simplified analysis and provided visibility of crucial building performance data.

 As part of my research for my MSc in Façade Engineering, I explored the impact of the façade on energy performance and occupant comfort.
 In practice, the façade was always about the detail and knowing how sacrosanct the intended aesthetic was.
 However, my research helped me realize that the façade controls more than half of a building’s energy use.
 This may seem obvious, but the facade is often overlooked in how it can be optimized toward energy efficiency.

 An output of my research was a tool that provided façade-related performance data to assist in early design and specification decisions.
 What began as a sophisticated spreadsheet that measured thermal performance, solar heat loads, and daylighting rapidly evolved into a standalone application that used simplified geometry for these metrics.